knpuniversity/php-beginner-series/knpu/arrays-loops.rst

 Putting other Stuff into an Array
 ---------------------------------

-Finally, we've only put strings into our array, but we can put anything there, like a number:
+We've only put strings into our array so far, but we can really put anything there, like a number:

 .. code-block:: html+php